PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 This is an area for research.

 For a given animal in a given video some (but not all) of the above methods will be applicable, giving some characteristics about the animal.
-Assuming SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) identify the animal species.
+Assuming SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) definitively identify the animal species.
-Where the animal species can not be identified, SkyComb Analyst will be able to say "the animal is one of these 3 categories" or similar.
+Where the animal species can not be identified, SkyComb Analyst may be able to say "the animal is one of these 3 categories".

 ## Machine Learning

 To use machine learning to extend the above approach, SkyComb Analyst needs additional useful training data.

 Enthusiastic volunteer conservations could help SkyComb Analyst.